Undergraduate Scholarships and Awards

 Scholarships for Current HTM Students

-The White Family Scholars Scholarship aims to support students enrolled in Purdue’s Hospitality & Tourism Management major and committed to completing the HTM Finance Concentration.
+The White Family Scholars Scholarship aims to support students enrolled in Purdue’s Hospitality & Tourism Management major who are committed to completing the HTM Finance Concentration.
 Recipients should be high-achieving sophomores, juniors, and seniors with strong interests in finance and lodging.
-The scholarship will cover full tuition and fees for United States (U.S.) citizens or U.S. permanent residents for one year only.
-To apply, complete the application and upload your documents at the link below.
+The scholarship will cover full tuition and fees for United States (U.S.) citizens or U.S. permanent residents for one academic year only.
+To apply, complete the application and upload your documents USING THIS LINK.

 Criteria for Sophomores